GeonWooPaeng/social_login/README.md

 # Simple Kakao And Naver OAuth 2.0 (REST API)

-Make Simple Kakao and Naver Oauth 2.0 with Kakao REST API
+Make Simple Kakao And Naver Oauth 2.0 with Kakao And Naver REST API

 ## What is inside?